ezzarghili/recaptcha-go/README.md

   RemoteIP       string
 ```

-Other v3 options are ignored and method will return `nil` when succeeded
+Other v3 options are ignored and method will return `nil` when succeeded.

 ```go
 err := captcha.VerifyWithOptions(recaptchaResponse, VerifyOption{RemoteIP: "123.123.123.123"})